colbyhowell/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach is the process of executing a function for each item in an array.
+It just submits the items into memory unless specified otherwise.

+.map performs similarly, but will create a new array after running the function on each item from the original array.

 2. What is the difference between a function and a method?

+Functions and methods are essentially the same thing,  but the main difference is that a method is a function within an object.

 3. What is closure?

+Closure is a way of writing a function within a function and how those functions can access the data between each other.
+It involves the lexical environment, which is essentially the interior of a function.

 4. Describe the four rules of the 'this' keyword.

+The this keyword is bound by these 4 rules:

+* Window/Global Binding - This is when the this keyword is referring to the global/window scope, which is not common and is usually not recommended.
+It essentially it is referring to nothing.

+* Implicit Binding - This is when the this keyword is specifically referring to the object prior to the function. colby.speak() is a good example.

+* New Binding - When the keyword 'new' is being using, it is referring to new object being created by a constructor function.
+New refers to the object creating function, which creates the new object.

+* Explicit Binding - This is when a different object is being specifically called into the function.
+You can pass a different object through the fucntion by putting the different object in parenthasis.

 5. Why do we need super() in an extended class?

+Super allows for the data being generated in the child constructor to be passed back up to it's parent.
+It's a two way street, essentially.

 ## Project Set up